 The lentil plant (Lens Culinaris) originates from Asia and North Africa and is one of our oldest sources of food.
 A cousin to the pea and a rich provider of protein and carbohydrates the lentil is also a good source of calcium, phosphorus, iron and B vitamins – making it an important diet staple the world over.

-There are several different varieties – most commonly used in cooking are Brown, Red and Green lentils, although Puy and Yellow are stocked in many health and specialist shops.
+There are several different varieties – most commonly used in cooking are brown, red, green, puy and yellow.

 All year round.